jeffryjdelarosa/documentation-user/inventory/routes/concepts/pull_push_rules.rst

 | An example of a pull inventory control system is the make-to-order.
 The
-  goal is to keep inventory levels to a minimum by only having enough inventory to meet customer's demand.
+  goal is to keep inventory levels to a minimum by only having enough inventory to meet customer demand.
 The :abbr:`MTO (Make-to-order)` system eliminates waste by reducing the amount of storage space needed for inventory and the costs of storing goods.